Terna – Rete Elettrica Nazionale Società per Azioni (OTCMKTS:TEZNY) Short Interest Up 73.5% in March

-Terna – Rete Elettrica Nazionale Società per Azioni (OTCMKTS:TEZNY – Get Rating) was the target of a significant growth in short interest during the month of March.
-As of March 15th, there was short interest totalling 28,100 shares, a growth of 73.5% from the February 28th total of 16,200 shares.
-Based on an average daily trading volume, of 69,800 shares, the days-to-cover ratio is currently 0.4 days.
+Terna – Rete Elettrica Nazionale Società per Azioni (OTCMKTS:TEZNY – Get Rating) saw a significant increase in short interest in the month of March.
+As of March 15th, there was short interest totalling 28,100 shares, an increase of 73.5% from the February 28th total of 16,200 shares.
+Based on an average daily trading volume, of 69,800 shares, the days-to-cover ratio is presently 0.4 days.

 Terna – Rete Elettrica Nazionale SocietÃ per Azioni, together with its subsidiaries, engages in the electricity transmission and dispatching activities in Italy, Euro-area countries, and internationally.
 It operates through Regulated, Non-Regulated, and International segments.
 The company is also involved in the planning, development, management, operation, and maintenance of national transmission grid, electricity infrastructures, and high-voltage infrastructures.